Centipede Class (Year 1) 2024 - 2025

 |

-This half-term we will be learning all about animals and humans
+This half-term we will be learning all about Seasonal Changes

 When working scientifically children will be able to:

-Suggest ways to test materials for their properties, make predictions and recognise whether they were accurate, use their observations to answer questions, recognise if a test is fair.
+Suggest different ways to test their scientific predictions, make predictions and recognise whether they were accurate, use their observations to answer questions, recognise if a test is fair.

 We will be having lots of fun learning through practical experiments and learning all about the famous scientist Charles Darwin